Japanese art: 1960s: Exploration of new genres

 The proliferation of new types of art was supported by the tremendous growth of Japan's economy in the 1960s, remembered as the "Japanese economic miracle."
 Over the course of the 1960s, the Japanese economy grew by over 10% per year.
 Rising wealth created a new class of consumers who could afford to spend money on art and support different types of art and artists.
 For the first time in Japan's modern history, it became viable for significant numbers of artists to make a living purely through selling their art.
-The 1960s construction boom in Japan, which leveled the old wood-and-paper traditional Japanese architecture and replaced it with sparkling mega-cities of glass and steel, helped inspire brand new schools of Japanese architecture, such as the Metabolism (architecture) movement led by Kenzō Tange, that boldly broke free from conventional models and proved influential around the world.
+The 1960s construction boom in Japan, which leveled the old wood-and-paper traditional Japanese architecture and replaced it with sparkling mega-cities of glass and steel, helped inspire brand new schools of Japanese architecture, such as the Metabolism movement led by Kenzō Tange, that boldly broke free from conventional models and proved influential around the world.

 At the same time, however, the art world remained dominated by cliques that promoted the works of certain (usually male) artists over others.
 As it became much easier for Japanese to travel overseas in the 1960s, some female artists such as Yayoi Kusama and Yoko Ono found better reception overseas, and decamped for artistic centers such as London, Paris, and New York, as did many male artists as well.

 The triumph of the new forms of Japanese art was cemented at the 1970 Osaka World's Fair, where dozens of avant-garde and conceptual artists were hired to design pavilions and artistic experiences for fair-goers.
 Japanese avant-garde art had gone global, and had become something even the conservative government was proud to display to the world.